giridhars23crypto/adk-python/software_agent/README.md

 5. `docker_runner_agent.yaml` – runs the image via the `run_command` tool using
    the exposed port.

+All LLM agents in this pipeline use the `gemini-2.5-flash` model.

 ## Tools

 Tools for this sample live in `software_agent/tools` and are referenced with the